Concord has been rated one of the safest and best places to live - not only in New Hampshire, but in the country.

 Snow Day – Session Make-up Day

 Attendance of each session day is vital for Capital Area Student Leadership to meet its objective.
 Students who cannot commit to the program in its entirety are asked to refrain from enrolling and to leave that slot available to another student who can benefit from CASL.
+Capital Area Student Leadership is an excused absence with permission from your school administrator or principal.
 School credit will be given for full participation.

 Students are responsible for providing their own transportation to and from all program dates.
 Any transportation required during the Session Day will be coordinated by the Chamber.

 CASL is a student leadership program designed to foster independent thinking.
-Students with questions regarding the program or application process are encouraged to contact Capital Area Student Leadership staff liaison Kristina Carlson directly at (603) 224-2508 x104 or via email.
+Students with questions regarding the program or application process are encouraged to contact Capital Area Student Leadership staff liaison Bryanna Marceau directly at (603) 224-2508 x105 or via email.

 Thank you to Northeast Delta Dental for sponsoring the CASL program this year.
-In addition, monies raised through the Chamber's annual Funds for Education Golf Tournament.
+Supplemental funding for CASL is provided through the Greater Concord Chamber of Commerce's annual Funds for Education Golf Tournament.